You are here

-- The research presents a reasonable opportunity to further understanding, prevention, or alleviation of a serious problem affecting the health or welfare of cognitively impaired adults or adults with diminished decisionmaking capacity; and
+- The research presents a minor increase over minimal risk without the prospect of direct benefit to the individual participants, but the research presents a reasonable opportunity to further understanding, prevention, or alleviation of a serious problem affecting the health or welfare of cognitively impaired adults or adults with diminished decisionmaking capacity; and

-- Approval is secured from the IO or DIO after consultation with experts in pertinent disciplines; determination that the research will be conducted consistent with sound ethical principles and that adequate provisions have been made to solicit the assent of the participant and permission of his or her LAR, consistent with the standards described at 45 CFR 46.408(a).
+- Approval is secured from the IRB in consultation with experts in pertinent disciplines who determine that the research will be conducted consistent with sound ethical principles and that adequate provisions have been made to solicit the assent of the participant and permission of his or her LAR, consistent with the standards described at 45 CFR 46.408(a).

 University policy and IRB procedures, as directed under 45 CFR 46.116(a)(6), require that for research involving more than minimal risk, the informed consent process provide an explanation as to whether any compensation or treatment will be provided to an injured subject (injury in this context refers both to physical injuries and to less tangible injuries, such as injury to reputation or legal rights).
 If so, the compensation and treatment is described, or the subject is told where to find additional information.
 Exculpatory language (e.g., language that provides that a subject "assumes the risk" for participation in a study) is prohibited in informed consent documents.
 Part 10 of this OM describes compensation for injuries in more detail.
 Also, OHRP provides additional guidance on exculpatory and non-exculpatory language in informed consent.